jasonmacduffie/Nephelai/README.md

 *   **Soul color:** Red
 *   **Intelligence:** Mortal-like

 Arachnaurs are centaur-like creatures with the upper body of a human and the lower body of a spider.
 They are highly magically inclined.
 Arachnaurs lurk in Ulviazing's Blissful Hollow, a land of petrified trees.
 Arachnaurs spin webs and play them like instruments.
 They are friendly to intruders at first, but Arachnaurs expect their audience to applaud the performance.
 Those who do not applaud become immediate enemies of the Arachnaurs.
+Arachnaurs fight with magical spells, which include a combination of elemental blasts and mental control such as forcing opponents to act aggressively towards their own allies.

 #### Pulsecutters